ernest-bruce/human-internet/humanity/humanity.md

 · they also have a tendency to abuse their access to your data
 · no matter their size, they are often breached, share your data with entities you do not know, or use it in ways they have not disclosed to you
 · or if they have disclosed their data·using ways, they did it on the legally binding contract you entered with them when you clicked Agree before starting to use their service
-· have you read *any* of those usage·agreements?
+· have you read *any* of those usage agreements?

 in a people·centric digital universe, *all* your data (all data about you) is stored in your datapod
 · your health_data, your purchase_data, your entertainment_data, all data that identifies you or that can be used to identify you is stored in your datapod
 · this means that every entity you deal with stores data they collect about you, in any way, in your datapod
 · to do that, they must have a relationship (a connection) with you, and you have to have given them authorization to write data to your datapod
 · which means that entities who cannot access your datapod must not collect data about you
-· this is how *real* data ownership and ncontrol looks like
+· this is how *real* data ownership and control looks like

-instead of you signing terms·of·use contracts where you grant use of your personal·data to a number of entities you do not know, the entities whom you authorize to access data in your datapod enter into terms·of·access contracts with you, promising to abide by *your* privacy settings, and not to share the data they get from the datapod with other entities
+instead of you signing terms·of·use contracts where you grant use of your personal_data to a number of entities you do not know, the entities whom you authorize to access data in your datapod enter into terms·of·access contracts with you, promising to abide by *your* privacy settings, and not to share the data they get from the datapod with other entities
 · you entrust them with your data, and they *must* behave responsibly with it
 · that responsibility is not transferable
 · these entities are not allowed to share your data with any other entity, no business partners, no subcontractors, no subsidiaries, and no parent companies (WhatsApp would be able to access your datapod, but not Facebook, for example)
-· therefore, if any third_party with which they share your personal_data is breached or otherwise loses control of your data, the entity you entrusted with your data is responsible and liable for the breach
+· therefore, if any third party with which they share your personal_data is breached or otherwise loses control of your data, the entity you entrusted with your data is responsible and liable for the breach

 your data stored in a datapod provides several benefits: